JoelStansbury/widgetron/README.md

 ```

 ## TODO
+- Install from PyPi makes __pycache__ for template folder.
+This breaks the tool
 - Test on mac and linux
 - Hide menu bar.
 It does nothing
 - Taskbar icon is not correct (uses default electron icon)